mkomadina-stack/stress_tracker1/README.md

 # stress_tracker1
 For Python Data Visualization Class

+run in terminal with:

+python3 stress12.py

-Main python program is: stress11.py which can be run in terminal shell Other files are dependencies breathe2.py is separate breath animation
+Main python program is: stress12.py which can be run in terminal shell Other files are dependencies breathe2.py is separate breath animation